cuustard/uni/SCC.141.md

 1. Chaning expectations and opportunities

-- thorough documentation of a software dev process is essential
+   - thorough documentation of a software dev process is essentia
    - roles in monitoring and compiance are growing so technical expertise is in demand
    - research opportunities are increasing to develop metrics for evaluating AI systems

 2. Goverment Investment in training auditors
    - new career paths include working for organisations like the ICO or EHRC.

 ### Regulating AI